GoogleChrome/web.dev/src/site/content/en/blog/browser-nativefs/index.md

   that acts as an abstraction layer on top of the Native File System API and that transparently falls back to legacy approaches for dealing with files.
 date: 2020-06-25
+hero: hero.jpg
 tags:
   - blog
   - progressive-web-apps
   - capabilities
 ---

-Browser can deal with files for a long time.
+Browsers can deal with files and directories for a long time.
 The [File API](https://w3c.github.io/FileAPI/)
 provides an API for representing file objects in web applications, as well as programmatically selecting them and accessing their data.
+The moment you look closer, though, all that glitters is not gold.

 ## The traditional way of dealing with files